mikepfrank/GLaDOS/ai-data/README.md

 top-level GLaDOS repository; in practice, the information here would be installed in some run-time location such as `/opt/AIs/<username>/` where `<username>` is the AI persona's username on the current host.

+The example persona configuration provided here in the repo is for a GPT-3/davinci persona named "Gladys."
+Gladys is the AI who inspired the development of the GLaDOS system.

 ## Top-Level Files